Th120/TO4ST-core/README.md

 The path to the SQLite database if used

 ## Getting started
-When an instance, which is using an unused instance id, is started for the first time it is initialized with a random password that is logged.
+When an instance, which is using an unused instance id, is started for the first time it is initialized with a random password which is logged or with a default password that has been set in the environment.
-The software will use a different random password on every start until a new password is assigned in the UI.
+The software will use a different random or the default password on every start until a new password is assigned in the UI.

 In order to use the software with your gameservers you need to generate an auth key for each server which has to be done using the "Gameservers" settings page.
 The auth key and the address of the backend has to be added to the TO4cfg.ini which is located in the root dir of the gameserver package.